Romance (guitar piece)

 "Romance Anónimo" (Anonymous Romance) is a piece for guitar, also known as "Estudio en Mi de Rubira" (Study in E by Rubira), "Spanish Romance", "Romance de España", "Romance de Amor", "Romance of the Guitar", "Romanza" and "Romance d'Amour" among other names.
 It is composed in the style of parlour music of the late 19th century in Spain or South America.

 History

 The style of the piece is that of the parlour music of the late 19th century in Spain or South America.
-It has a closed three-part form, the first in the minor key and the second being in the major key, with the third part being a restatement of the first.
+It has a closed three-part form, the first in the minor key, the second in the major key, and the third part a restatement of the first.

 The origins and authorship of the piece are unknown, hence 'anonimo'.
 It is thought to have been originally a solo instrumental guitar work from the 19th century, and has variously been attributed to Antonio Rubira, David del Castillo, Francisco Tárrega, Fernando Sor, Daniel Fortea, Francisco Vicaria l Llobet, Antonio Cano, Vicente Gómez, and Narciso Yepes.
 It has been suggested that doubts about its authorship may have been encouraged by a wish to avoid paying copyright fees and the desire of publishing companies to claim the lucrative copyright.